Snow Job (G.I. Joe): Profile

 His real name is Harlan W. Moore, and his rank is that of staff sergeant E-6.
 Snow Job was born in West Rutland, Vermont.

-Snow Job was a major Olympic Biathlon contender, who enlisted for the special training and support privileges that the Army gives to Olympic champions.
-It's been suggested that he got his nickname more from being a con artist, than from his primary military specialty on the arctic ski patrol.
+Snow Job was a major contender for the Olympic Biathlon, who enlisted in the army to receive special training and support privileges, until deciding to join the G.I.
+Joe team.
+It's been suggested that he earned his nickname from having a reputation as being a con artist, more than from his primary military specialty on the arctic ski patrol.
 His secondary specialty is rifle instructor, and he is a qualified expert with all NATO long range sniper rifles, and the XMLR-3A laser rifle.

 Unlike some of the other environment specialists on the G.I.
 Joe Team, Snow Job doesn't thrive on the cold, but he accepts that the chilly environments are the best place to showcase his incredible skills.
 He is considered one of the best marksmen on the team.
 He is known for setting up practical jokes, especially on new recruits.